Explore UAB

 • Appropriate balances for precision inclusion of dietary ingredients or other compounds, including a Mettler Toledo Microbalance

 Food-grade ingredients are purchased from approved commercial vendors.
 Ingredients are weighed and mixed in a Patterson-Kelley liquid-solids blender and/or a Hobart A-200.
 A mash is extruded through a chopper attachment on the Hobart, passed through a die to produce moist strands, which are air-dried to a moisture content of ca. 8%.
 Food preparation is accomplished in a kitchen that has 15 air changes per hour with all air exhausted outside.
-During the mixing process, the mixer is housed in a custom box to block any dust, and technicians wear shoe covers, lab coats, dusk masks, and gloves.
-Dried feeds are labeled with production and expiration dates and coded for content.
+During the mixing process the mixer is housed in a custom box to block any dust, and technicians wear shoe covers, lab coats, dusk masks, and gloves.
+Dried feeds are labelled with production and expiration dates and coded for content.
 They are placed in vacuum-sealed or Zip-lock baggies (1 gallon) and are stored in a walk-in refrigerator.
 Foods are usually used within a six-month period.
 The blender is sanitized with appropriate disinfectants after each use.

 Core Users